-The Types of Seafloor Sediments
+The Types Of Seafloor Sediments

 Before World War II, most people thought the ocean floor was the oldest and probably most boring place on Earth.
 After all, nothing happened except dirt and dead organisms piling up, right?
-During WWII the newly developed and top-secret technology of SONAR (short for _SO_und _NA_vigation and _R_anging) showed that the ocean floor wasn't boring after all; even the dirt is interesting.
+During WWII the newly developed and top-secret technology of SONAR (short for SOund NAvigation and Ranging) showed that the ocean floor wasn't boring after all; even the dirt is interesting.
 The ocean floor actually consists of different kinds of sediments, each with its own special characteristics.

 TL;DR (Too Long; Didn't Read)